• Skip to primary navigation

 Instructions

-2. In food processor, combine all dry ingredients.
-Blend.
+2. In your food processor, combine all the dry cracker ingredients.
+Blend to a fine powder.

-3. Add in wet ingredients.
-Blend until well combined.
+3. Add in the wet ingredients.
+Blend until the mixture is well combined.

-5. Remove top layer of parchment and cut cracker shapes using a knife or pizza cutter.
+5. Remove the top layer of parchment and cut the crackers into squares using a knife or pizza cutter.

-6. Transfer crackers (on parchment) to baking sheet and bake in the oven at 350 degrees for 10 minutes.
+6. Transfer the crackers (on parchment) to a baking sheet and bake in the oven at 350 degrees for 10 minutes.

-8. Remove crackers from oven and cool to room temperature on a cooling rack.
+9. After baking, remove the crackers from the oven and cool them to room temperature on a wire cooling rack.

-9. Store in air-tight container in pantry for up to one week.
+10. Storage: place crackers in an air-tight container in the pantry for up to one week.

 Notes